 This is a question we asked all of the oven cleaners we contacted.
-Apparently the question is asked frequently.
+Apparently, the question is frequently asked.

 Racks and Trays

-This can save a considerable amount of time as cleaning racks, trays and other parts manually without a tank is a tedious and difficult task.
+This can save a considerable amount of time as cleaning racks, trays and other parts manually without a tank is a challenging task.

 Fancy Doing it “DIY”?

-Some on-the-shelf chemicals can produce nasty fumes and be quite caustic so we don’t recommend supermarket chemicals.
+Some on-the-shelf chemicals can produce nasty fumes and are quite caustic, so we don’t recommend supermarket chemicals.

 You can read reviews and purchase the product from the Amazon website.